valflrt/fencryption/README.md

 - [x] Provide better help about commands
 - [x] Add default file encryption features
-- [x] Add io stream enc-/decryption features
+- [x] Add stream enc-/decryption features
 - [x] Setup directory recursive mapping
-- [x] Improve log and error handling
+- [x] Improve log, error handling and cli
-- [x] Improve cli
 - [x] Implement multithreading
 - [x] Edit encryption process so the output file is smaller
-- [ ] Encrypting makes a file with all the encrypted files packed inside (a "pack")
+- [ ] Add "packing" feature: encrypting makes a file with all the encrypted files packed inside (a "pack")
-  - [ ] Command `create` creates a "pack" from the specified directory
+  - [ ] Command `create` creates a "pack" with the specified directory
   - [ ] Command `open` creates a directory where decrypted files (from the encrypted "pack") appear
   - [ ] Command `close` updates the "pack" with the changes made in the directory